harvard-lil/bag-nabit/README.md

   -u, --url TEXT                  URL to archive (can be repeated).
 May be a
-                                  bare url or a JSON dict with a "url" key and an optional "output" key -p, --path PATH                 File or directory to archive (can be repeated)
+                                  bare url or a JSON dict with a "url" key and an optional "output" key -p, --path TEXT                 File or directory to archive (can be repeated).
+May be a bare path or a JSON dict with a "path" key and an optional "output" key
   -c, --collect TEXT              Collection tasks in JSON format --hard-link                     Use hard links when copying files (when
                                   possible)